tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 ## Adding the HUD

 While you can watch the Inspector to track any variable values, a Heads-Up Display adds a nice touch.
-Add the Wendy ([wendy.ttf](http://www.dafont.com/wendy.font)) file to your Assets.
+Add the [Wendy font](http://www.dafont.com/wendy.font){:target="blank"} file to your Assets.
 You can simply drag it into Unity.
 Then, from the menu bar, select **GameObject > UI > Text** to create a new Text component.
 Now, using the Inspector:

 * enter into the *Text* field: `wind: 5`, and on a new line, `gravity: -9.8`
 * set the *Font* to `Wendy`, *Font Size* to `20`, *Vertical Overflow* to `Overflow`, and *Color* to white